marxin/cvise/INSTALL.md

-# Installing C-Reduce
+# Installing C-Vise

 ## Using a Package Manager

-Before compiling C-Reduce yourself, you might want to see if your OS comes with a precompiled package for C-Reduce.
+Before compiling C-Vise yourself, you might want to see if your OS comes with a precompiled package for C-Vise.
 Ubuntu, Debian, Gentoo, and Mac OS X (Homebrew) all do.
 For example, on OS X:

 ```